-Bremerton’s downtown is posed to experience substantial growth in the very near future given the developments both under construction and currently being permitted.
-Traffic studies show that the evening peak hour traffic backs up over 1/3 mile south on Washington, affecting all side streets and create gridlock in the downtown area.
+The City’s downtown growth center is poised to experience substantial growth in the very near future given the developments both under construction and currently being permitted.
+Traffic studies completed by the City show that the evening peak hour traffic through the existing signalized intersection at the west end of the Manette Bridge backs up over 1/3 mile south on Washington Avenue, affecting all side streets and create gridlock in the downtown area.
 A roundabout is both an immediate and long-term solution to the congestion and delay.

 Surface Transportation Program (STP) / Puget Sound Regional Council (PSRC) Grant